samuelboland/Hyperfixations_Posts/posts/2022-02-01-clearing-tiptap-content-on-first-focus.md

     setInitialContent('blah');
 }, []);
 ```

+### Displaying text in the Tiptap content box on load

 Now let's tackle problem 1, **displaying text in the content box on load.** I decided that I wanted to have the ability to pass the desired text as a prop from some other component, so that I can pick what displays in each place that I use this editor.